5 Health Benefits Of The Mediterranean Diet, Plus A 7-Day Meal Plan

 It promotes heart health and increased life span.

-The landmark 2013 PREDIMED study, which followed over 7,000 people, found that people eating a Mediterranean style diet rich in olive oil and nuts had significantly lower risk of experiencing a major cardiovascular event such as a heart attack or stroke.
+The landmark 2013 PREDIMED study1, which followed over 7,000 people, found that people eating a Mediterranean style diet rich in olive oil and nuts had significantly lower risk of experiencing a major cardiovascular event such as a heart attack or stroke.
 These people also had fewer cardiovascular disease risk factors such as central obesity.

 Healthy fats—like those found in nuts, olive oil, and fatty fish—are likely a key element of the Mediterranean diet's heart-health benefits.

-Largely due to these improvements in heart health, the Mediterranean is also associated with an increased life span.
+Largely due to these improvements in heart health, the Mediterranean is also associated with an increased life span2.

 It promotes healthy weight and metabolism.

 The Mediterranean diet's focus on real, whole foods—particularly those that are high in fiber—makes it a great choice for anyone looking to improve their overall metabolic health.

-In fact, the Mediterranean diet has been shown to be more effective for weight loss than a low-fat diet; and it's been linked to a reduction in risk of chronic diseases such as type 2 diabetes and metabolic syndrome.
+In fact, the Mediterranean diet has been shown to be more effective for weight loss than a low-fat diet3; and it's been linked to a reduction in risk of chronic diseases such as type 2 diabetes4 and metabolic syndrome5.

 It's been shown to reduce cancer risk.

-Antioxidants are compounds that help stop or slow oxidative damage and reduce inflammation throughout the body—which is why they're often associated with a reduced risk of cancer and neurodegenerative diseases.
+Antioxidants are compounds that help stop or slow oxidative damage and reduce inflammation throughout the body—which is why they're often associated with a reduced risk of cancer6 and neurodegenerative diseases7.

-In one research review (encompassing 83 studies and over two million people), the Mediterranean diet was associated with a reduced risk of breast cancer, colorectal cancer, and gastric cancer.
+In one research review8 (encompassing 83 studies and over two million people), the Mediterranean diet was associated with a reduced risk of breast cancer, colorectal cancer, and gastric cancer.
 Researchers credited the diet's higher intake of fruits, vegetables, and whole grains.

 It's good for your memory and mood.

-Higher dietary intake of carotenoid antioxidants, found in a number of fruits and vegetables eaten on a Mediterranean diet (carrots, spinach, kale, sweet potatoes, tomatoes, apricots, melons, etc.), has specifically been linked to improved mood and optimism.
+Higher dietary intake of carotenoid antioxidants, found in a number of fruits and vegetables eaten on a Mediterranean diet (carrots, spinach, kale, sweet potatoes, tomatoes, apricots, melons, etc.), has specifically been linked to improved mood and optimism11.

 It's good for your gut.